How I Get Back To Human:

 I eat at Hu.

 A major part of my life.
 I fall apart mentally if I do not do some sort of exercise every day.
-I get bored very easily, so functional movements are my go-to – I love boxing, bootcamp, rowing, and lighter-weight CrossFit.
+I get bored very easily, so functional movements are my go-to.

 I strive for at least 7 hours each night, but that’s tough.
 What I will never compromise on is a cold, dark room.

 Laughing is stress relief for me.
-I am happy to admit that I am immature with a very dry sense of humor.
+I am happy to admit that I have a pretty immature, dry sense of humor.
 Bizarre things make me laugh, and I find humor in the mundane awkwardness of life and people.
-Being human, and Getting Back To Human, requires laughing at our own shortcomings and awkwardness – I think that’s quite healthy.
+Being human, and Getting Back To Human, requires laughing at our own shortcomings – I think that’s quite healthy.

-I attended Cornell University and recently left my career in real estate development to found Hu and help people Get Back To Human.
-I was born and raised in Manhattan and Scarsdale, NY.
+I attended Cornell University.
+Prior to Hu, I was in the real estate development business.
+I was born and raised in Manhattan and Westchester County, NY.